Types of Degrees Electromechanical Engineering Majors Are Getting

 Bachelor’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in electromechanical engineering tech have a median salary of $51,700 during the early years of their career.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in electromechanical engineering tech was $51,700 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $51,700 (25th percentile) and $51,700 (75th percentile).

 We don’t know for sure if all of these people took jobs related to electromechanical engineering tech so take that into consideration.